Thursday, April 23, 2009

 Here there are fascinating monastries, fabulous dzongs, undiluted Tibetan culture and

-breath taking natural beauty, stunning flora and fauna.
+tradition breath taking natural beauty, stunning flora and fauna.
 But more than that an aroma of life, an alternative vision of what is truly more significant in life.

 Come and experience truly the ‘Last Shangri La' the enigmatic, mystic and charming kingdom of Bhutan and be yourself a part where this medieval kingdom is trying to modernize at the same time maintaining its cultural identity.